 Not Yielding the Right of Way

-Motorists much yield the right of way in many situations, including:
+Motorists must yield the right of way in many situations, including:

 - Approaching an intersection